A Primer on Deep Learning for Causal Inference: Deep Learning Fundamentals

 \begin{TCBBox}[label=Box:training]{Reading Machine Learning Papers: Computational Graphs and Loss Functions} Within the machine learning literature, novel algorithms are often presented in terms of their computational graph and loss function.
 A computational graph (not to be confused with a causal graph) uses arrows to depicts the flow of data from the inputs of a neural network, through parameters, to the outputs.
 Layers of neurons or specialized sub-architectures are often generically abstracted as shapes.
-In our diagrams, we use purple to represent observables, orange for representation layers of the network, white for produced outputs, and red and blue for outcome modeling layers.
+In our diagrams, we use rounded purple shapes to represent observables, orange rectangles for representation layers of the network, rounded white shapes for produced outputs, and textured rectangles for outcome modeling layers.
 Operations that are computed \textit{after} prediction (i.e., for which an error gradient is not calculated) are shown with dashed lines (e.g., plug-in estimation of causal estimands).

 Along with the architecture, the loss function of a neural network is the primary means for the analyst to dictate what types of representations a neural network learns and what types of outputs it produces.
 In multi-task learning settings, we denote joint loss functions for an entire network as a weighted sum of the losses for substituent tasks and modules.
 These specific losses are weighted by hyperparameters.
 For example, we might weight the joint loss for a network that predicts outcomes and propensity scores as: